estarter/d-tools/README.md

 Note that
 * `dup` command would not recreate your containers on change.
 Use `docker rm` and `dcleanup` to recreate a container.
 * `dbuild` command by default would pull the image.
 It's could be annoying, but allows to avoid some silly mistakes.

+### Prepare docker context

+`dbuild` auto-discovers `prebuild.sh` scripts in any `build/context` folders defined in your docker-compose files and execute it before running `docker-compose build` command.

+That allows you to execute a custom actions just before docker-compose build command is called.
+It's useful in non-trivial project to prepare docker build context automatically before building the image.
+For example, you can run the build program in `prebuild.sh` (e.g. `maven`).

 ## How to install